 St Michael's Mount, as seen from Trencrom Hill (telephoto shot)

-As important landmarks and viewpoints, they became key places in neolithic people's mental maps of the area.
+As important landmarks and viewpoints, the tors became key places in neolithic people's mental maps.
 They weren't permanently occupied as living places - except perhaps during summer or for periodic overnights - but they were used as sacred or magic places and gathering places.
-In a forested environment where human life was swamped by nature, such special places were important.
+In a forested environment in which human life was swamped by nature, such special places were important.
 People could get above the forest for a sense of perspective.

 The aligned hills of Penwith

 Interestingly, number of the prominent hills of Penwith are themselves naturally aligned.
-Here our rational brains start struggling to explain things, opting for randomness and ‘chance’ as a get-out.
+This is strange.
 Such hill alignments, though uncommon, logically shouldn't happen at all.

 Isn’t it remarkable that Carn Lês Boel, Chapel Carn Brea and Bartinney Castle line up with each other?
-(It’s not totally accurate but very close - in a 7km alignment they are just 80m from exact.)
+(It’s not totally accurate but very close - in a 7km alignment they are just 80m inexact.)